Vincit/objection.js/doc/guide/query-examples.md

     parent: null,

     // Notice that Kat the Cat is not listed in `pets`.
 It will get unrelated.
-    pets: [{
+    pets: [
+      {
         // It turns out Doggo is a cat.
 Update it.
         id: 1,
         species: 'Cat'
-    }],
+      }
+    ],

     // Notice that Wanderlust is missing from the list.
 It will NOT get unrelated
     // or deleted since `unrelate` list doesn't contain `movies` and `noDelete`
     // list does.
-    movies: [{
+    movies: [
+      {
         id: 1,

         // Upsert graphs can be arbitrarily deep.
 This modifies the
         // reviews of "Horrible Bosses".
-      reviews: [{
+        reviews: [
+          {
             // Update a review.
             id: 1,
             stars: 2,
             text: 'Even more Meh'
+          },
-      }, {
+          {
             // And insert another one.
             stars: 5,
             title: 'Loved it',
             text: 'Best movie ever'
-      }]
+          }
+        ]
+      },
-    }, {
+      {
         // This is some existing movie that isn't currently related to Jennifer.
         // It will get related.
         id: 1253
-    }]
+      }
+    ]
-  }, options);
+  },
+  options
+);
 ```

 You can disable updates, inserts, deletes etc. for the whole [upsertGraph](/api/query-builder/mutate-methods.html#upsertgraph) operation or for individual relations by using the `noUpdate`, `noInsert`, `noDelete` etc. options.
 See [UpsertGraphOptions](/api/types/#type-upsertgraphoptions) docs for more info.